soumitsalman/goredditor/README.md

 - There is no unit test

 **Upcoming future improvements**
+- [x] Adding search functionality `subreddit`s
-- [ ] Adding search functionality to retrieve posts and `subreddit`s
+- [x] Adding search functionality to retrieve posts
 - [ ] Stabilizing the code with better error handling and input validation
-- [ ] Retrieving comments of a given thread
+- [x] Retrieving comments of a given thread
 - [ ] Publish the api-s as golang libraries for everyone to use

 **Contact**